Manishdodiya01/PROJECTS/STOCK PRICE PREDICT/README.md

 - Input fields for open price, high price, low price, and volume
 - Prediction of stock close price based on user inputs
 - User-friendly interface with interactive elements

+## Project Structure
+- app.py: Main Streamlit application file containing the code for the web app.
+- artifacts/: Directory containing the pre-trained model and scaler.
+- data/: Directory containing any data files used by the application.
+- README.md: Documentation file providing an overview of the project and   instructions for running the app.

+## Technologies Used

+- Python
+- Streamlit
+- scikit-learn
+- keras

+## Run the Streamlit app:

+- streamlit run app.py